this and closureswindow and document, that represent a client-side web application and all HTML elements

 // These are both globals.

-var foo = 1; // This variable with 'var' will be created in the 'window' object as a property.
+let foo = 1; // If 'var' is used instead, this variable will be created in the 'window' object as a property.

 // If the property exists, it will be overwritten.
 Need to be careful.